careem/mockingbird/README.md

 #### Spies

-When you need a combination of real behavior and mocked behavior you can use `spy` with spy you wrap wrap a real implementation.
+When you need a combination of real behavior and mocked behavior you can use `spy`.
+With a spy you wrap a real implementation.
 Doing so Mocking Bird will record the interactions with the spied object.

 To mock a specific invocation you can use the spied object like a normal mock, see sections below for further details.